nagabharath2003/movie-success-predictor/README.md

 ## 🔍 Overview

-This project is a complete machine learning pipeline:
+This project follows the complete machine learning workflow:

-- 📂 **Data Cleaning**: Merging movie metadata and credits, handling nested JSON columns, removing nulls, and preprocessing.
-- 🧪 **Feature Engineering**: Creating profit, ROI, success classification, extracting top genres, cast, crew, etc.
-- 📊 **EDA & Visualization**: Exploring patterns in successful movies vs. unsuccessful ones.
-- 🤖 **Modeling**: Logistic Regression for binary classification.
-- 🚀 **Deployment**: Interactive Streamlit app for real-time prediction.
+- 📂 Data cleaning and feature engineering
+- 🔍 Exploratory data analysis
+- 🤖 Model building and evaluation
+- 🖥️ Deployment as an interactive web app

 ---

 ## ✨ Features

-- Predict if a movie is likely to be **Successful** or **Not Successful** based on key features.
+- Predict whether a movie is likely to be **Successful** or **Not Successful**
-- Clean, interactive **Streamlit UI**.
-- Handles real-world messy data (nested JSON, missing values).
-- Clearly structured machine learning pipeline.
-- Feature importance and intuitive visualizations.
+- User-friendly interface via **Streamlit**
+- Covers the full ML lifecycle: data cleaning → modeling → deployment
+- Based on real-world dataset with budget, revenue, genres, cast, etc.

 ---